Bank and public holidays in Northern Ireland

 Special bank holidays

 There are laws that allow the dates of bank holidays to be changed, or other holidays to be declared, for example to celebrate special occasions.
+For example there is an extra bank holiday to mark The Queen's Platinum Jubilee in 2022.

 Time off for staff on bank or public holidays